inoxlang/inox/README.md

 ⚠️ I am still working on this feature.
 For now most effects on databases and some on the filesystem are implemented.
-Filesystem changes are reversed if the transaction is rolled back.
+Filesystem changes are reversed if the transaction is rolled back, but I intend to add real transaction support (applying changes on commit) at least for the in-processs virtual filesystems.

 ### Built-in Database